vb-consulting/Norm.net/Documentation/reference/extension-methods.md

     .Read<int>("select count(*) from my_table");
 ```

-- This will include exact caller info (caller member, file path and line number) in every command you create.
+- This will include exact caller info (caller member, file path, and line number) in every command you create.

  ### WithCommentParameters